Diary: Saturday the 5th, July 2014 … biopsy results.

 Besides Brendan’s strength and grace, a few things are getting him through the tough days.
 His ability to laugh and our ability to laugh together help maintain a sense of normality in everything we do.
 Humour is our go-to when things get tough.
 Laughing helps.

-We have to put keeping [everyday things] at the top of the list.
-It doesn’t matter if we are catching up with friends, listening to the kids playing in the street, getting chores done or hanging out in the backyard having a picnic lunch in the sun.
+We must keep [everyday things] at the top of the list.
+It doesn’t matter if we are catching up with friends, listening to the kids playing in the street, doing chores, or hanging out in the backyard having a picnic lunch in the sun.

 Small things matter when you find yourself restricted –Brendan’s leg is compromised at the tumour in his right femour.
 The bone has cracked and could snap with any unexpected pressure.
 If this happens, the cancer cells will no longer be contained in that area.
+Uncontained, they would invade his whole body.
 It would be devastatingly dangerous.
 Suffice it to say we are not venturing out unless absolutely necessary until the tumour is removed.
 This could still be months off.

 Another thing that helps me through this strange and frightening time is writing about what we are going through.
 Writing is cathartic and comforting.
 It helps me to see it all written down.
 It’s easier to make sense of everything.
 I will be writing a lot.